Bijesse/curriculum2016/year2/units/7-FoursquareAPI/README.md

-#Unit: Giphy API
+#Unit: Foursquare API

 ##Scope
-In this session students will create a webapp using the Giphy API.
-The webapp will consist of an input field and button that will be used to display gifs based on user input.
+In this session students will create a webapp using the Foursquare API.
+The webapp will consist of an input field and button that will be used to display relevant restaurants nearby of a specified food category.

 ##Estimated Completion Time
 This unit should take 2 sessions to complete.
 Project may take less or more time depending on students' needs but should not exceed 3 sessions.

 ##Teacher Notes & Pro Tips
-* Students will be introduced to JSON in this project.
-For now, it is best to compare an API call to just being a large object.
+* The HTTP request found [here](https://developer.foursquare.com/start/search) has spaces in it.
+Students often get tripped up by this.

 <br>